SpikeSMOKE: Spiking Neural Networks for Monocular 3D Object Detection with Cross-Scale Gated Coding: Methods

 \subsection{SpikeSMOKE}

-SpikeSMOKE architecture, as shown in Figure \ref{fig2}, takes the single-stage object detection network SMOKE as a infrastructure and retains its macro-architecture, because this architecture can ignore the redundancy of 2D detection framework and does not require additional data.
+The SpikeSMOKE architecture is shown in Figure \ref{fig2}.
+The design of this architecture is based on the single-stage object detection network SMOKE, which has the advantages of ignoring the redundancy of 2D detection frameworks and not requiring additional data.
+We choose this architecture because it can simplify the complexity of the model while maintaining efficient detection performance.

-Backbone: Since DLA34 can take advantage of fusing feature maps of different scales through the depth convergence feature, we use the spike firing rate of the spike neurons to mimic its ReLU activation function, converting it to Spike-DLA34 as our backbone.
+Backbone: The architecture DLA34 can take advantage of fusing feature maps of different scales through the depth convergence feature.
+To fully transform the model into a SNNs-based architecture, we introduced the spiking rate of spiking neurons to replace the ReLU activation function in DLA34, which is very crucial.
+Meanwhile, to enhance the processing capability of spike signals, we have proposed the CSGC module in backbone, including channel attention mechanism and spatial attention mechanism.
+A detailed introduction to CSGC is in Section Methods B.

-Neck: In order to ensure that the model is fully spike-driven, we add a spike neuron before each vanilla convolution in the DLAup structure, which can use deformable convolution to improve feature representation.
+Neck: The design of the neck aims to further optimize the transmission and processing of features, ensuring that the model is fully driven by spikes.
+In the DLAup structure, we ensure that a spiking neuron is used before each convolution operation to convert the continuous signals into discrete spike signals, thereby maintaining the spike-driven characteristics.
+Meanwhile, deformable convolutions were employed to further enhance feature extraction.

 Head: This component consists two branches.
-One is keypoint classification used by heatmap, the other is 3D bounding box regression.
+One is keypoint classification used by heatmap, which is mainly responsible for analyzing the input feature maps to identify the locations of object keypoints and generate heatmaps to represent the distribution of these keypoints.
+The other is 3D bounding box regression, which is in charge of predicting the 3D bounding box parameters of each detected object based on the information in the feature maps, including the center coordinates, size, and rotation angles of the bounding boxes.
 This two branches can process the feature maps from the Neck network to obtain the 3D object detection results.